| Properly fitting your bicycle to your individual body type is crucial

 extra inch to play with.
 This, coupled with the shorter ex tension, can make

+for a more comfort able ride although you may lose some efficiency.
 As with seatposts, the amount of stem left inside the frame is critically

 important.
 We have seen a number of cases where the handlebar stem has been